alfredjynx/JOSS-GUI-Transcript/paper.md

 CM was developed to enforce well-connectedness in clusters generated during a community detection process [@park2023wellconnectedcommunitiesrealworldsynthetic] and implemented as a pipeline.
 Well-connectedness of a cluster is defined by its min-cut, the minimum number of edges (connections between nodes) that need to be discarded in order for the cluster to be split.
 If the min-cut is above a user-specified threshold, a cluster is considered well-connected.
 If not, then the min-cut is applied and the products of the cut (two clusters) are re-evaluated until every community is well-connected.
 The default threshold is the mild standard of $log_{10}n$, with $n$ being the number of nodes in the community.

-#The WCC Pipeline -
+# The WCC Pipeline -

-WCC is a simple modificatino of CM that omits the reclustering step.
+WCC is a simple modification of CM that omits the reclustering step.
 Thus, clusters are repeatedly split into two clusters until each cluster satisfies the required connectivity bound.
 (CITE)

 # Statement of need -